+- Eliminate discrimination and other conduct that is prohibited by the Equality Act 2010.

+- Advance equality of opportunity between people who share a protected characteristic and people who do not share it.

+- o age

+- o disability

+- o gender reassignment

+- o marriage and civil partnership

+- o pregnancy and maternity

+- o race

+- o religion or belief

+- o sex

+- o sexual orientation.

-- Eliminate discrimination and other conduct that is prohibited by the Equality Act 2010. - Advance equality of opportunity between people who share a protected characteristic and people who do not share it. - Foster good relations across all characteristics between people who share a protected characteristic and people who do not share it.
+- Foster good relations across all characteristics between people who share a protected characteristic and people who do not share it.